Student Research Grant, Fall 2018

 The following application materials are required:

-- A 700 word, anonymous proposal addressing all the points on the SRG/PDG scoresheet.
+- A 750 word, anonymous proposal.
 You may use the attached proposal template or create your own.
 Proposals must be in Times New Roman, 12 point font, double spaced, and use 1” margins.
 Please do not include your name in the proposal.
 Applications that do not follow this format or include your name will be disqualified.
 Upon completion, all applications must be saved as a PDF and uploaded to the GPSA Grants website along with the other application materials.
 File names should not include any identifying information.

 - A specific, line item budget that indicates all sources of funding for the project.
 You may use the attached budget template file or create your own.
 Please do not include your name in the budget.
 Remember to indicate all sources of funding you have pursued, even if you have not been awarded the money.
 If you wish to include further budget details, you may use an additional 300 words to describe your budget items.